18 new hire onboarding survey questions to improve retention

 3. Conduct surveys at strategic points

-After two weeks of joining, a recruit has more insight into the onboarding process and the workplace culture.
-They will be able to highlight the gaps and make the orientation/induction smoother for future hires.
+After two weeks, a recruit has more insight into the onboarding process and the workplace culture.
+They will be able to highlight the gaps and make the orientation smoother for future hires.

-After completion of three months, they are likely past their probation period and understand the company better.
+After three months, they're likely past their probation period and understand the company better.
 Now is the time to check how the overall onboarding process went.

 4. Include open-ended questions to gather deeper insights